How does Council work?

 Councils are the closest level of government to the community as we give the community a say on matters that affect their local area.

-Like all councils in New South Wales, Cessnock City Council is made up of two key areas; the elected representatives (Councillors), and the administration (Council staff).
+Like all councils in New South Wales, Cessnock City Council is made up of elected representatives (Councillors) and administration (Council's operational staff).

-Our Council has a popularly elected Mayor, 12 dedicated Councillors and a large team of professional staff.
+Our Council has a popularly elected Mayor, 12 dedicated Councillors and a large team of operational staff.

 The Mayor is elected by popular vote in the community for a four year term and is the figurehead and leader of the Council for that period.

 The Mayor is an advocate for the community, represents Council in civic and ceremonial duties, acts as the principle Council spokesperson and provides guidance to Councillors.
 The Mayor also chairs the monthly Council meetings.